Third annual gathering promises continued innovation and partnership

 Ben Mergen, Mergen Acres LLC, Stearns County

-- Discussion about topportunities for generating environmental credits by partnering with agricultural producers to implement conservation on their land.
+- Discussion about opportunities for generating environmental credits by partnering with agricultural producers to implement conservation on their land.
 The MAWQCP is one of the supporting partners of the Ecosystem Services Market Consortium Pilot Project in Minnesota, which provides participants the unique opportunity to test the market product and give input to help guide ESMC program development.